AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Matches with real players' general performance.

-* Creating Reward-Based AI Players
+* Creating Reward-Maximization-Based AI Players

   * Allows the creation of AI players that maximizes positive rewards.